ssreeramj/data-analysis-assistant/README.md

 # Data Analysis Assistant with LLM

+A short demo on how this app was created.

 ![Data Analysis Assistant Demo](assets/demo.gif)

 A powerful data analysis application that combines the capabilities of Large Language Models (LLM) with interactive data visualization.
 Users can upload their datasets and ask questions in natural language to get insights and visualizations.